 Context

-As introduced in this article, your WEkEO JupyterHub session is initialized with default conda environments that are reset after each session restart.
+As introduced in this article, each WEkEO JupyterHub session is initialized with default conda environments that are reset after each session restart.

 Step by step Guide